Raibania fort

-Raibania fort is a group of ancient forts in Baleswar district, Odisha India.
+Raibania fort is a group of ancient forts in Baleswar district, Odisha, India.
 This fort complex is considered as the biggest medieval fort of eastern India.

-It was built during the reign of Eastern Ganga ruler Narasingha Deva I. There are 161 fort goddesses which are as "Durga devata" or "Iṣṫa devata" and Daṣasharu which is an aniconic form of the goddess Jayacaṇḍi.
+It was built during the reign of Eastern Ganga ruler Narasingha Deva I. There are 161 fort goddesses which are as "Durga devata" or "Iṣṫa devata" and Daṣasharu which is an aniconic form of the goddess Jayachaṇḍi.